jerrymarino/iCompleteMe/README.md

 ### The `g:ycm_csharp_insert_namespace_expr` option

-By default, when YCM inserts a namespace, it will insert the `using` statement under the nearest `using` statement.
+By default, when ICM inserts a namespace, it will insert the `using` statement under the nearest `using` statement.
 You may prefer that the `using` statement is inserted somewhere, for example, to preserve sorting.
 If so, you can set this option to override this behavior.

-When this option is set, instead of inserting the `using` statement itself, YCM will set the global variable `g:ycm_namespace_to_insert` to the namespace to insert, and then evaluate this option's value as an expression.
+When this option is set, instead of inserting the `using` statement itself, ICM will set the global variable `g:ycm_namespace_to_insert` to the namespace to insert, and then evaluate this option's value as an expression.
 The option's expression is responsible for inserting the namespace - the default insertion